strongloop/microgateway/README.md

 ## How do I use it manually?

-1. Using the apim-export cli, put the data wherever you want (this example uses ./data-store/server/boot).. then softlink to ./config/current
+1. Using the apim-export cli, put the data wherever you want (this example uses ./data-store/server/boot).. then specify this as the CONFIG_DIR ENV Var for the gateway..
   - How to run it:

     ```